Important College Application Deadlines

 On top of all that work, high school students also have to manage the many deadlines that are a major part of the college application process.
 A bit stressful right?
 Especially when you consider the fact that applying to college costs money.

 In order to make the whole experience a bit more seamless, we’ve rounded up important college application deadlines that are helpful for students to track.
-That way, instead of worrying about missed deadlines, they can jot these dates down and get back to hitting the books.
+That way, instead of worrying about missed deadlines, you can jot these dates down and get back to hitting the books.

 SAT Deadlines